General Maritime Law (“GML”) Wrongful Death Claim

 There are two general circumstances where the general maritime law (a/k/a “Moragne”) wrongful death claim applies:

 - A personal representative’s claim on behalf of a longshore worker against a non-vessel third party tortfeasor; and

 In Yamaha Motor Corp., U.S.A. v.
-Calhoun, the Supreme Court held that state law remedies, including state statutory wrongful death and survival remedies, can supplement general maritime law if the death involves a non-seafarer (neither a seaman nor a longshoremen) who is killed within state waters (generally within 3 nautical miles of shore).
-In re Amtrak “Sunset Limited” Crash, limited the Yamaha’s decision by holding that even within state waters, state remedies may not supplement general maritime law wrongful death remedies if the non-seafarers death resulted from navigation of a commercial vessel.
+Calhoun, the Supreme Court held that state law remedies, including state statutory wrongful death and survival remedies, can supplement general maritime law if the death involves a non-seafarer (neither a seaman nor a longshoremen) who dies within territorial waters.
+In re Amtrak “Sunset Limited” Crash, limited the Yamaha’s decision by holding that even within territorial waters, state remedies may not supplement general maritime law wrongful death remedies if the non-seafarer’s death resulted from navigation of a commercial vessel.

 As with many admiralty and maritime claims, the law governing the available damages of a non-seafarer within territorial waters is extremely complex thus, requiring your retention of experts in the field of admiralty and maritime law.Obtain Help Today in the Complex Field of Maritime Law

 The attorneys at the law firm of Brais Law Firm have the experience to protect your rights, the compassion to serve your needs, and the skill to obtain the compensation you deserve.
 To reach our lawyers you may click email the firm, call 800-499-0551 from within the U.S., call 305-416-2901 with Florida or click Contact Us to complete a form for a free evaluation of your case.